PASTAplus/metapype-eml/README.md

 community best practices.
 To satisfy complex situations, conditional statements may be chained together for evaluating multiple or different requirements.

+The rule section for node attributes (node attributes are equivalent to attributes specified in the XML schema) is the last part of the rule function.
+Allowable attributes are represented as a Python dictionary, where attribute names are the "keys" and their cardinality (i.e., optional or required) the "values".
+Similar to the validating function found for descendant children, the attributes of the node instance are checked against those of the rule's attribute dictionary using a function called `rules.process_attributes`.
+Errors during this step may result from the presence of illegal attributes or attributes that are required, but missing from the node.
+The literal value of node attributes are not evaluated during this validation phase, but can be codified as a node-specific constraint described earlier (see example below).

 The rule section for descendant children (children correspond to sub-elements or sub-trees declared in "complex" XML elements) is declared as a nested